humeyrasahin7/100-Days-of-Swift-Projects/README.md

  - Project 3 is about sharing data type that we want to share.
 Exp: Dowloading selected picture.
  - Milestone 1 is a combine of project 1, 2 and 3 besides it contains little icons (images of flags) on the table view.
  - Project 4 was the first time we used WebBrowser, WebKit, WKWebView, observer and delegation.
+ - Project 5 was about getting input string from the user.
+It is a some kind of scrable game.